How Does the EU Cyber Resilience Act (CRA) Set Cybersecurity Requirements for Digital Products?

 B. Vulnerability Handling & Incident Reporting

-- Incident resolution: Manufacturers must take appropriate measures to investigate and resolve security incidents.
+• Investigate and resolve: Take appropriate measures to investigate and remediate security incidents.

-- Coordinated disclosure: Proper vulnerability handling processes must be in place to manage responsible disclosure.
+• Coordinate disclosure: Maintain proper vulnerability handling processes to manage coordinated, responsible disclosure.

 One of the most significant improvements to the CRA compliance came through amendments addressing concerns from the open-source community.
 The final regulation includes protective provisions for open-source developers and organizations: